OHI-Northeast/ne-prep/prep/resilience/ecological/readme.md

 ## Ocean Health Index - US Northeast: Resilience

-This folder describes the methods used to prepare data for the resilience layer for the US Northeast OHI assessment.
+This folder describes the methods used to prepare data for the ecological resilience layer for the US Northeast OHI assessment.

 Categories of resilience layers:
 1) Water Pollution